Metronoid/chronicler/content/character/skills/mental/academics.md

 **Sample Specialties**: English Literature, History, Law, Linguistics, Research

-## Levels:
+## **Levels**:
 • **Novice**: A character with basic knowledge of history and good research skills, likely a high school or college graduate.

-•• **Professional**: A PhD student, a teacher, or someone who is well-read enough to have a solid grasp on a number of academic fields.
-A character at this level can recall details about many different topics, and understands how to find more information on subjects that he does not immediately recall.
+•• **Professional**: A PhD student, teacher, or well-read individual with a strong understanding of various academic fields.
+They can recall details about multiple topics and know how to find more information on subjects not immediately remembered.

-••• **Experienced**: Someone with an excellent general education, and high expertise in one or two areas (generally represented with Skill Specialties).
-She is a college professor or PhD, or someone who is a voracious reader.
+••• **Experienced**: A person with excellent general education and specialized expertise in one or two areas (shown through Skill Specialties).
+They may be a college professor or PhD, or a avid reader.

-•••• **Expert**: A PhD at a prestigious school or an acknowledged expert.
-Someone with extensive knowledge and experience with conducting research, or a self-taught polymath and genius.
-He can probably teach master classes on a number of different topics, and is up-to-date on the latest ideas within many different fields.
+•••• **Expert**: A PhD from a prestigious school or recognized expert with extensive knowledge and research experience.
+May be a self-taught polymath and genius capable of teaching master classes on various topics, and knowledgeable on the latest ideas in multiple fields

-••••• **Master**: One of the top minds in academia, the acknowledged expert in his field.
-A walking
-Wikipedia, with a fact for just about any occasion.
+••••• **Master**: A top academic mind and acknowledged expert in their field, a walking Wikipedia with vast memory and knowledge.
+Able to recall facts for almost any situation.
-The character’s memory and breadth of knowledge are astounding.